bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

  3. java library - mzIdentMLExtractor.jar

 Again, you need to change the output file path in mzIdentMLToJSON.py file similar to you did in galaxy plugin installation.

+**Note:** You need to restart server to reflect the changes.
+Users have to login to the server in order to use visualisation functionality.